 Helpful information on the conditions of your Tier 4 Student visa and your duties as a student

 The Visa Office provides information and advice about immigration related matters to all our international students.
 We also ensure that students who hold a Tier 4 student visa are aware of the conditions their visas and your duties as Tier 4 students.
-Please click here to download the Helpful Information document (PDF file, 47 KB).
+Download our Helpful Information on Tier 4 Visas Duties and Conditions document.

 Travelling outside of the UK on a student visa

 If you leave the UK , make doubly sure you qualify for re-entry when you return.
 Information about travelling abroad is available from the UKV&I website.
 You will also need a letter, issued by Registry, confirming your status as a registered student (please give at least one week’s notice).